We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Why it made the cut: This is an easy, relatively cheap way to get more internet in remote areas of your home.

 - Lots of range for a small box

 - Requires compatible system

-Why we picked it: If you’re looking for super-fast speeds, this system has the bandwidth to spare that it can share across a ton of devices.
+Why we picked it: If you’re looking for super-fast speeds, this system has the bandwidth to spare that it can share across many devices.